 - Illegal search and seizure (to disqualify evidence)

 - Violation of defendant’s right to remain silent (to disqualify a confession, for example)

 - Youth: To qualify for the death penalty in Texas, you must have reached your 17th birthday by the time you committed the crime

-Houston criminal defense lawyer Mario Madrid not only enjoys the benefits of two decades of experiences as a defense attorney, prosecutor and judge, he has also been awarded with a board certification in criminal law, an honor enjoyed by fewer that ten percent of Texas criminal lawyers.
+Houston criminal defense lawyer Mario Madrid not only enjoys the benefits of two decades of experiences as a defense attorney, prosecutor and judge, he is also Board Certified by the Texas Board of Legal Specialization in Criminal Law, an honor enjoyed by fewer that three percent of Texas criminal lawyers.
 If you have been charged with capital murder in Houston, call Madrid Law, PLLC at 713-877-9400 for a free initial evaluation of your case.